-German Expressionist movement had many faces.
-But one of the most interesting one was the one of Franz Marc.
+The German Expressionist movement had many faces.
+One of the most interesting of them was that of the painter Franz Marc.
 Marc looked to the natural world as an antidote to modern life, from which he felt increasingly alienated.
-This is why we can find so many paintings of animals in his oeuvre.
-Especially of horses.
+This is why we find so many paintings of animals in his oeuvre.
+Franz Marc especially loved to paint horses.

-Marc was a son of a landscape painter, who decided to become an artist after a year of military service had interrupted his plans to study philology.
+Marc was the son of a landscape painter, who decided to become an artist after a year of military service interrupted his plans to study philology.
 From 1900 to 1902, he studied at the Kunstakademie in Munich.
-The following year, he travelled to France where he saw Japanese woodcuts and the works of the Impressionists in Paris.
+The following year, he traveled to France where he saw Japanese woodcuts and the works of the Impressionists in Paris.

 Marc was a sensitive man.
-He suffered from severe depression.
-Nature was something that was calming him down.
-His works embody the heightened anxieties of early twentieth century Europe, as people struggled with a rapidly changing, urban world on the precipice of war.
+He suffered from severe depression, and nature was something calming.
+His works embody the heightened anxieties of early 20th-century Europe, as people struggled with a rapidly changing, urban world on the precipice of war.
 He devoted himself to the study of the anatomy of animals.